sakkshm26/v6d/README.rst

 Vineyard provides stream as a special kind of immutable data for such pipelining scenarios.
-The precedent job can write the immutable data chunk by chunk to vineyard, while maintaining the data structure semantic, and the successor job reads shared-memory chunks from vineyard's stream without extra copy cost, then triggers it's own work.
+The precedent job can write the immutable data chunk by chunk to vineyard, while maintaining the data structure semantic, and the successor job reads shared-memory chunks from vineyard's stream without extra copy cost, then triggers its own work.
 The overlapping helps for reducing the overall processing time and memory consumption.

 Drivers